fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Logging.md

   downloads since they may be extremely large.

 # Using log4j with the example projects
-To make it easier to enable logging in the example projects, each example project includes a sample `log4j.properties` file, as well as the log4j dependencies required at runtime.
+To make it easier to enable logging in the example projects, each example project includes the log4j dependencies required at runtime, as well as two sample configuration files that enable the `INFO` level on all loggers.

+   * `log4j.properties` - Logs to stderr.
+The log4j framework will use this configuration file by default.
+   * `log4j.tofiles.properties` - Logs to files.
+To use this configuration, set the `log4j.configuration` system property to `log4j.tofiles.properties`.

 ## If you are using jars
 If you downloaded a file like `adwords-axis-jars-and-examples-v.vv.vv.tar.gz`, it will already include:

    * log4j dependencies in its `src/lib` folder
    * a default `log4j.properties` config file in its `src` folder
+   * an alternate `log4j.tofiles.properties` config file in its `src` folder

 Simply make sure that both the jars in `src/lib` and the `src/log4j.properties` file are in your classpath.